 Outside, another insect swarm pass by the oasis, contaminating the sanctuary with miasma.
 Nausicaä rushes back inside to warn the monks, but discovers they have all passed away.
 She flees with Chikuku on her glider to follow the insects, converging at Miralupa ship.
 Onboard, a mutant strain of mold has breached containment and is growing out of control.
 Nausicaä finally understands the reason for the mass migration: The insects had sensed the creation of the artificial molds and flew to contain the potential outbreak.
 Charuka urges Miralupa to abandon ship, but Miralupa detects Nausicaa nearby and focuses his telepathic energies on destroying her.
 Nausicaä lands aboard the ship and confronts Miralupa’s shadow.
 This time, the young Chikuku is the one who protects her, shooting Miralupa in the eyes with his blowdart.
 Frustrated and injured, Miralupa is forced to return to his body and is evacuated back to the Dorok capital of Shuwa.

 Charuka stays behind to contain the mold, knowing that if it lands on Dorok soil, it will consume his country.
 He initiates the ship’s self-destruct and prepares to sacrifice himself, but Nausicaä takes him away on her glider before the ship explodes.
 Unfortunately, a portion of the mold survives and glides down to the earth.
-The insect swarm attempts to devour the mutant mold to neutralize it, but die by the masses, being unable to tolerate its engineered virulence.
+The insect swarm attempts to devour the mutant mold to neutralize it, but die by the masses, unable to tolerate the engineered virulence.
 Their dead bodies further fuel the explosive growth of the mold.

 Charuka breaks his arm during a rough landing back to solid ground.
 Nausicaä tends to him while trying to hold herself together as she sees the landscape littered with insect corpses.
-Attempting to race off again, she doesn’t notice her glider stalling out, falls and is knocked unconscious.
+Attempting to race off again, she doesn’t notice her glider stalling out, falls, and is knocked unconscious.
 Charuka is conflicted at how to deal with an enemy of the state but the saviour of him and his people.
 He decides to tend to her, calling a nearby Dorok ship for assistance.

 Onboard the new ship, Charuka is furious to see a group of scientists delighting at the mold’s ability to produce a miasma that can overcome masks.
 He orders them to work on a countermeasure for the poisons before going to speak with Nausicaä, with Chikuku serving as their telepathic translator.
 He returns Nausicaä’s earrings to her and repairs her glider, but says that he cannot do anything else for her since she is still an enemy of his lord.
 Nausicaä asks Charuka about the nature of the mold, but Charuka remains guarded, still dismissing the possibility of the Daikaisho.

-But news from the front is bleak.
+News from the front is bleak.
 The mold has grown immense, spreading concentrated toxic miasma over a vast territory.
 Villages and towns have been wiped out, and countless of lives have been lost.
 The Dorok fleet is in shambles, damaged by heavy insect swarms and filled to the brim with refugees with no homes.

 Resting onboard the ship, Nausicaä suddenly senses an intense hatred emanating from below.
 She bursts into the cockpit and orders them to fly upwards.
 Down below, a portion of the mold has extended itself in an attempt to swallow the ship.
 Nausicaä realizes that it is trying to reunite with the remaining canisters of engineered molds on board.
 She throws a breached container overboard while Charuka orders the crew to jettison any remaining materials.